 Reduce the risk of Autumn Staggers

-Although the main staggers (hypomagnesaemia) danger time is spring, some producers will still need to be aware of the condition as Autumn is quickly approaching, especially this year, as it is likely we will get a second wind of rapidly growing grass, if we get a large amount of rain to relieve the dry summer.
+Although the main staggers (hypomagnesaemia) danger time is spring, some producers will still need to be aware of the condition as autumn is quickly approaching, and it is likely we will get a second wind of rapidly growing grass.

 Grass staggers, or hypomagnesaemia, is a metabolic condition affecting both cattle and sheep, caused by a deficiency of magnesium in the diet.
 Rapidly growing grass contains low amounts of magnesium, and if there are no other sources of magnesium, for example, when grazing, symptoms related to the breakdown of the metabolic system can be seen – twitching, tremors, reduced feed intake and milk yield, tetany, and eventually death.